WHAT ARE DENTAL IMPLANTS?

 HEALTHBITE “SMILE-IN-A-DAY” IMPLANTS

-At Caprock Oral & Maxillofacial Surgery and the HealthBite Center, our “State-of-the-Art” HealthBite Smile in a Day, provided by our Board Certified Surgeon, eliminates bone grafting entirely, minimizes the number of implants needed to only four implants in most cases, and allows you, the patient, to have a complete set of permanent teeth today so you can eat the healthy foods you deserve to enjoy!
+At Caprock Oral & Maxillofacial Surgery, our “State of the Art” HealthBite Smile in a Day procedure provided by our Board Certified Surgeon, eliminates bone grafting entirely, minimizes the number of implants needed to only four implants in most cases, and allows you, the patient, to have a complete set of permanent teeth today so you can eat the healthy foods you deserve to enjoy!

 WHAT TYPES OF PROSTHESIS ARE AVAILABLE?